Top

 a person stands at a table while others work in a group

-Brooke Pratt, PhD (PI) and Suzanne Rintoul, PhD (PI)
+Brooke Pratt, PhD (PI) and Suzanne Rintoul, PhD (PI), School of Interdisciplinary Studies

 Reflective writing practices have been shown to be an effective way for students to think about their connections to their peers and their community.
 It also provides students with a method for articulating their anxieties in an ever-changing and uncertain world.
 Studies have gone as far to show that reflective writing and community-based writing can cultivate empathy as it allows students to look within and put themselves in empathic relations with others.
 Initially starting as a Conestoga New & Emerging Researcher Grant (CNERG) project during winter 2023 to explore best practices for developing community-engaged writing projects and a speaker series, this project expanded on the success of the first phase.